slick/slick/src/sphinx/sql-to-slick.rst

 Slick
 ^^^^^^
 Just like inserts, deletes are based on queries that filter what should be deleted.
-Instead of running the query ``.delete`` is used to delete the rows.
+Instead of getting the query result of the query, ``.delete`` is used to obtain an Action that deletes the selected rows.

 .. includecode:: code/SqlToSlick.scala#slickQueryDelete